Mdhvince/CPPBaseLearning/README.md

 ```

 # Move constructor (The C++ Move semantic) - More advanced
 In some projects we tend to pass our object in functions or initialize another object using the existing object, anyway we tend to use the copy constructor.
-And this can be very computationnaly innefficient.
-To handle this, we have the move constructor.
+And this can be very computationally innefficient.
+To handle this, we have use the move constructor.
 It allows us to "move" or "displace" the constructor without copying and this is VERY computationally efficent and possible since C++11.

 ```cpp
 // Move constructor implementation (note the r-value reference &&)